Home

 Kensico Cemetery

-Just a few weeks later, on July 17, 1901, while en route with her daughter and two nurses to Rutland, VT, Jane became ill on the Saratoga special train of the Hudson River Railroad.
+Just a few weeks later, on July 17, 1901, while en route with her daughter and two nurses on the Montreal Express to Rutland, VT, Jane became ill on the Saratoga special train of the Hudson River Railroad.
 She had to leave the train at Poughkeepsie and was rushed by ambulance to a hospital.
 In reporting on the incident, the New York Times reported that Jane "had been suffering from nervous prostration for some time."
+The New York Sun said that she suffered a hemorrhage on the train and was taken to the Morgan House, where Dr. Carmalt was summoned for a consultation with other physicians.
+The Sun added that "Mrs. Quintard was resting easily and would continue her journey to-day."

-Tragically, Jane did not regain her health.
-She died on Aug.
-26, 1904, in New York, at but the tender age of 36.
-Her remains were placed at rest with her husband and daughter Helen in the Quintard mausoleum in Kensico Cemetery, near White Plains.
+Tragically, Jane did not regain her health over the remaining three years of her life.
+At the age of 36, she died on Aug.
+26, 1904, in either New York or Columbus.
+Funeral obsequies were conducted in the very same Church of the Transfiguration where she had been married and her husband's funeral had been held.
+Her remains were placed at rest with her husband and baby daughter Helen in the Quintard mausoleum in Kensico Cemetery, near White Plains.
+An obituary also appeared in the New-York Tribune.

 Their daughter Jane was left an orphan at the age of five, and immediately was taken into the home of relatives, most likely her Hayden grandparents.